 Of course it may be that there are those whose insight and whose inner nature are so advanced that they would not necessarily require to practise in the way given.
 But I believe there are many advantages in beginning in the prescribed manner.
 If the practice is truly carried out, then one session of meditation is one session of Buddha, a day of meditation is a day of Buddha.
 Or as an Ancient has said :

-” One inch of meditation, one inch of Buddha ; so inch by inch, make the six-foot form of Buddha.”
+So inch by inch, make the six-foot form of Buddha.

 If we do our meditation practice properly, then the thoughts which arise, though they be the sins and impediments accumulated for aeons past, will be extinguished of themselves, and then where should the wrong paths be The Paradise of Amida is not far.
 We shall enter the state where this very body is the Buddha.
 The thing to be kept in mind in meditation is to have the great conviction that this is the path that can save me, and it is only this path that can save me.